headsfirst/hdnnapp-format/README.md

 Nodes can have multiple input ('i') relations to other Nodes or to Connections.
 Here, the 'quantity' field serves as the connection weight.

-Connections should have a single parent ('p') relation to a Node.
+Connections should have a single parent ('p') relation to a Node, whereas Nodes, Bridges and Processes should each have a single parent ('p') relation to a Switch.